netket/netket/docs/docs/sharp-bits.md

 If the output is {code}`[CpuDevice(id=0)]`, then computations will run by default on the CPU, if instead you see something like {code}`[GpuDevice(id=0)]` computations will run on the GPU.

-To force Jax/XLA to run comutations on the CPU, set the environment variable
+To force Jax/XLA to run computations on the CPU, set the environment variable

 ```bash
 export JAX_PLATFORM_NAME="cpu"